Komape-Pontsho-Rouwen/iphone-calculator/README.md

 About Me / This Project

 I built this project to practice front end development and recreate a complex interface from scratch.
 It’s a mix of attention to UI/UX detail, JavaScript logic, and CSS styling.
-It’s also my first step toward more interactive web projects, so if you spot improvements or want to give feedback, feel free to reach out!
+It’s also my first step towards more interactive web projects, so if you spot improvements or want to give feedback, feel free to reach out!

 License